Current Student Biographies

 Personal Background

 I completed my undergraduate degree in Life Sciences at the University of Toronto.
-I became involved in research following my second year of undergraduate studies; I studied chemoresistance in head and neck cancer in the laboratory of Dr. Fei-Fei Liu for two years through summer and course-based thesis projects.
-Upon completion of my undergraduate studies, I pursued Master’s studies in the Department of Medical Biophysics at U of T. I worked under the supervision of Dr. David Malkin and Dr. Ran Kafri, investigating the role of the tumour microenvironment in cancer onset in the context of Li-Fraumeni Syndrome.
+I became involved in research following my second year of undergraduate studies where I studied chemoresistance in head and neck cancer in the laboratory of Dr. Fei-Fei Liu for two years through summer and course-based thesis projects.
+Upon completion of my undergraduate studies, I pursued Masters studies in the Department of Medical Biophysics at U of T where I worked under the supervision of Drs.
+David Malkin and Ran Kafri, investigating the role of the tumour microenvironment in cancer onset in the context of Li-Fraumeni Syndrome (LFS), a devastating and highly penetrant hereditary cancer predisposition syndrome.
 With a keen interest in both science and medicine, I decided to pursue MD/PhD training at U of T after completion of my Master’s degree.

 Research Interests